-The municipality There are no
+The municipality There are no only occasionally such initiatives

-PILLAR 3: RESILIENT INFRASTRUCTURE AND BASIC SERVICES

-TUEN450 QUESTIONS ANSWERS

-THEMES N° 4 3 2 1 COMMENTS

-HEALTH AND EDUCATION FACILITIES 35 Do health and education facilities in the city have enough qualified personnel?
-Yes, all health and education facilities have enough qualified personnel The majority of the health and education facilities have enough qualified personnel Few health and education facilities have enough qualified personnel Most of the health and education facilities do not have enough qualified personnel

-36 Are health and education facilities designed according to the principles of adaptive architecture. and as such adequately built and prepared to withstand the impacts of natural hazards (flood, cyclone, earthquake, etc.)?

-are designed according to principles of adaptive architecture

-Yes, all of them Most of them are designed according to principles of adaptive architecture

-Few of them are designed according to principles of adaptive architecture

-There is almost no consideration of the principles of adaptive architecture in the design of these facilities
+ANSWERS THEMES N° QUESTIONS 4 3 2 1 COMMENTS 35 Do health and education facilities in the city have enough qualified personnel?
+Yes, all health and education facilities have enough qualified personnel The majority of the health and education facilities have enough qualified personnel Few health and education facilities have enough qualified personnel Most of the health and education facilities do not have enough qualified personnel HEALTH AND EDUCATION FACILITIES 36 Are health and education facilities designed according to the principles of adaptive architecture, and as such adequately built and prepared to withstand the impacts of natural hazards (flood, cyclone, earthquake, etc.)?
+Yes, all of them are designed according to principles of adaptive architecture Most of them are designed according to principles of adaptive architecture Few of them are designed according to principles of adaptive architecture There is almost no consideration of the principles of adaptive architecture in the design of these facilities 37 Are health and education facilities strategically used as safe havens in case of a natural hazard? as safe havens, but there is room for improvement havens There is still no strategy in place for using these facilities as safe havens in case of a natural hazard 38 Do you think health and education facilities are organised to ensure continuity of their services in case of a disaster? in place which efficiently ensure the continuity of There are very few facilities which would be able to continue functioning in case of a disaster There are still no mechanisms in place to that effect in the city

-HEALTH AND EDUCATION FACILITIES (cont.)

-37 Are health and strategically used as safe havens in case of a natural hazard?

-Yes, these case of a natural but there is room hazard, as part of for improvement existing disaster risk management strategies education facilities facilities are used facilities are used are used as safe strategy in place

-Some of these as safe havens in as safe havens, havens

-Very few facilities There is still no for using these facilities as safe havens in case of a natural hazard

-38 Do you think health and education facilities mechanisms are organised to ensure continuity efficiently ensure do not always of their services in the continuity of work effectively case of a disaster

-Yes, there are contingency in place which case of a disaster? their functions in case of an emergency

-There are some mechanisms in place to that effect, but they in case of a disaster

-There are very few facilities which would be able to continue effect in the city functioning in

-There are still no mechanisms in place to that

-Infrastructure of education.
-Elevated school construction protects from flooding, Reinforced school roofs protect from cyclones.
+FIGURE 21 A, B Infrastructure of education.
+Elevated school construction protects from flooding.
+Reinforced school roofs protect from cyclones.